hitoshi-watase/sercrod/docs/reference/directives/lazy.md

 - Use host-level `*lazy` for heavy containers:

-  - When a Nablla host is expensive to rebuild but its child Nablla hosts can cheaply update themselves, `*lazy` reduces unnecessary work.
+  - When a Sercrod host is expensive to rebuild but its child Sercrod hosts can cheaply update themselves, `*lazy` reduces unnecessary work.
-  - Typical examples include dashboards or pages that host multiple independent Nablla widgets.
+  - Typical examples include dashboards or pages that host multiple independent Sercrod widgets.

 - Use input-level `*lazy` for commit-style controls: